 If you or the person affected also feels unwell in other ways, including having a high temperature, a very sore throat or a rash, or if they’re vomiting, if they have discharge coming from the ear, if they’re confused or drowsy or if the area around the ear becomes swollen.

 If the person affected is a child younger than six months who has a temperature higher than 38ºC.

 If there’s something stuck in the ear – something that’s particularly common in children.

 If the pain is severe and over-the-counter painkillers aren’t helping.

-If the pain doesn’t improve after four days.
+If the pain doesn’t improve after three days.

 If the person affected has an existing medical condition that may reduce their ability to fight off an infection.

 There are two main types of ear infections, namely middle ear infections (otitis media) and outer ear infections (otitis externa), also sometimes referred to as infections in the ear canal.

 According to the NHS, anyone can develop a middle ear infection but infants between six and 15 months old are the most commonly affected.
 Plus an estimated one in every four children will have at least one middle ear infection by the time they reach their 10th birthday (ii).